hsigeman/findZX/README.md

 ### Step 2: Create conda environment (Tested with conda version 4.10.1)

-The software dependencies can be installed and run in two different ways.
-Either the user can create a minimal conda environment using the following code, and then launch the snakemake pipeline with the following additional options: --use-conda --conda-frontend mamba:
+We recommend the user to create a minimal conda environment using the following code, and to launch the snakemake run with the following additional options: **"--use-conda --conda-frontend mamba"**.
+This downloads and installs separate conda environments for different parts of the pipeline.

     conda create -n snakemake_basic -c conda-forge python=3.9.4 snakemake-wrapper-utils=0.2.0 snakemake=6.4.0 mamba=0.13.0